highcharts/node-export-server/README.md

 - `--enableUi`: Enables the UI for the export server (defaults to `false`).
 - `--uiRoute`: The route to attach the UI to (defaults to `/`).
 - `--noLogo`: Skip printing the logo on a startup.
 Will be replaced by a simple text (defaults to `false`).

-## Loading Custom JSON Config

-Loading an additional JSON configuration file can be done by using the `--loadConfig <filepath>` option.
-Such a JSON can be created manually or through a prompt called by the `--createConfig` option.

 # Tips, Tricks & Notes